Head of Scientific and Educational Areas

 Professor Kupriyanov's main research results are reflected in more than 12 monographs, 200 articles, and 50 copyright certificates and patents.
 Under his leadership, major R&D projects have been carried out on the orders of ministries and departments.

-Mikhail Kupriyanov's organizational activity was connected with his work as Head of the Computer Systems Engineering Department, Head of the Center of Microprocessor Technology, Dean of the Faculty of Computer Science and Technology.
+Mikhail Kupriyanov's organizational activity was connected with his work as Head of the Department of Computer Science and Engineering, Head of the Center of Microprocessor Technology, Dean of the Faculty of Computer Science and Technology.
 He worked in the IT industry as a project manager and director of software development companies.
 Mikhail Kupriyanov takes part in the work of the Federal Association for Education and Methodology concerning an integrated group of specialties entitled “Computer Systems Engineering and Informatics.”
 He organizes contests and competitions in discrete mathematics and theoretical informatics.
 Mikhail Kupriyanov holds the position of Chairman of the Dissertation Council.
 He is one of the founders of the Computer Tools in Education journal, the organizer of several Russian and international conferences and symposia.

 Mikhail Kupriyanov forms the higher engineering school for knowledge-intensive digital economy IT technologies, based on personalized education trajectories and a unified digital model for mastering the sections of algorithmic mathematics.
 The goal is to produce new generations of specialists by integrating educational programs of all levels (bachelor’s degree, specialty, master’s, postgraduate, doctoral studies) to create a new technological culture in the Russian Federation, based on virtual design bureaus and factories, virtual reality and digital twins, intellectualization of various industries and social sphere.